isalaberry/CPUSAS3.0/README.md

 ## Features

-- Simulation of scheduling algorithms**: Supports FIFO, SJF, RR, Priorities, and their combinations.
+- Simulation of scheduling algorithms**: Supports FCFS, SJF, RR, Priorities, and their combinations.
 - **Parameter customisation**: Allows you to configure the number of processes, the total CPU time required, the ready queue entry time, among others.
 - Random scenario generation**: The simulator can generate scenarios automatically based on defined parameters.
 - Step-by-step visualisation**: Allows you to follow the scheduling process step by step, making it easier to understand the algorithms.